Discover the world through travel & beyond!

 Similarly, each day of Kwanzaa is represented by a different symbol.

-1. Crops like fruits, nuts and vegetables symbolizing work and harvest
+1. Crops like fruits, nuts, and vegetables symbolize work and harvest

 3. Ear of corn, standing for fertility and family

-4. The seven candles, celebrating the sun and light
+4. The seven candles celebrate the sun and light

 5. The candle holder, as a symbol of ancestry